• Skip to main content

 Start by lining a square pan (8" x 8") with parchment paper.

-5. Add the banana cake batter to your prepared pan and spread it into an even layer.
-I like to use a small offset spatula to do this.
+Transfer the batter to your prepared pan and spread it into an even layer.
+A small offset spatula makes this step easy.

 While the cake cools, prepare the vegan cream cheese frosting.

-NOTE: Cream cheese frosting is a popular choice for banana cake, but chocolate, peanut butter, or vanilla buttercream all work well with banana flavour so any of these can be used.
-Use the type you like best.
+Cream cheese frosting is a popular choice for banana cake, but chocolate buttercream, peanut butter frosting, or vanilla buttercream all work well with banana flavour, so any of these can be used.
+Choose the one you like best!

 An overhead image of frosted and sliced pumpkin bars, the bar in the middle is turned on its side to show the fluffy texture.